chinedufn/dipa/README.md

     // TODO: dipa should add attributes such as
     // #[dipa(diff_with = "only_small_changes", patch_with = "only_small_changes")]
     // In order to enable custom diffing/patching without needing to clutter your data
-    // structues with wrapper types.
+    // structures with wrapper types.
     hair_length: OnlySmallChanges(u128)
 }